Curried Sauteed Cauliflower

 What if you don’t like cilantro?

 The recipe as Bittman wrote it has chopped cilantro mixed in and also sprinkled on top as a garnish, but if you’re a cilantro hater I think mint or flat parsley would be good in this.
-And please don’t skip the fresh lime squeezed over as you eat it!
+But please don’t skip the fresh lime squeezed over as you eat it!

 This dish of chopped cauliflower cooked with red onions, cumin seeds, and curry powder is called Gobi Taktakin in India, and Bittman says the name comes from the “tak-tak” sound made by knives of the street vendors when they chop up the cauliflower in the pan as it cooks.

-How to Make Curried Sauteed Cauliflower:
+How to Make Curried Cauliflower:

 - Chop up the cauliflower into small pieces.
 (In India I’m guessing the pieces are even smaller than the ones I made.)